snuids/nyx/troubleshooting.md

 ## Checking docker

-In order to interact with docker, the user must as root privileges.
+In order to interact with docker, the user must have root privileges.
 An easy way to list the running containers is to use the following command:

 > docker ps -a